 The Employer's policy is to provide a fair and systematic approach for the identification, evaluation, and competitive selection of employees for promotion to bargaining unit positions on the basis of merit principles.
-Actions taken under this Article shall be made without regard to race, color, sex, national origin, marital status, age, religion, sexual orientation, labor organization affiliation or non-affiliation, or non-disqualifying disability and shall be based solely on job-related criteria.
+Actions taken under this Article shall be made without regard to race, color, sex, national origin, marital status, age, religion, sexual orientation, parental status, gender identity, genetic information, labor organization affiliation or non-affiliation, or non-disqualifying disability and shall be based solely on job-related criteria.

-The purpose of this Article is to insure selection of the most qualified candidates for vacant positions.
-The procedures in this Article do not apply to the Agency's hiring of new employees except where required by law, rule, or regulation; rather the Article deals primarily with internal merit employment.
-Nevertheless, Article 17 (Reassignments), provides procedures the Employer will follow to enable current employees to be considered for vacant positions.
+The purpose of this Article is to ensure selection of the most qualified candidates for vacant positions.
+The procedures in this Article do not apply to the Agency's hiring of new employees except where required by law, rule, or regulation; rather the Article deals primarily with internal merit promotions.
+Article 17 (Reassignments), provides additional procedures the Employer will follow to enable current employees to be considered for vacant positions.

 Under the terms of this Article, the Employer is not required to fill a vacant position with a current employee but this Article does provide for promotions to be made fairly, and for promotion practices that will support the Agency's efforts to select the best qualified persons in any given instance.

-The Employer may choose the method of filling a vacant position so long as civil merit procedures and the terms of this Agreement are followed.
-In many cases, current employees may fill vacant positions.
-They are frequently among the best qualified.
-They are familiar with the work, and the selecting official often knows their abilities.
+The Employer may choose the method of filling a vacant position using any of its hiring authorities so long as civil merit procedures and the terms of this Agreement are followed.

 The provisions of this Article apply only to competitive merit promotions to bargaining unit positions that are also: